ElliePHP/Routing/README.md

 ### Mixing Syntaxes

-The fluent API and array syntax can be mixed freely in the same application:
+The fluent API and array syntax can be used together in the same application:

 ```php
 Router::prefix('/mixed')->group(function () {